GOMAE MOBILE APP

 Research & Discovery

-Asked interview questions to participants outside local vegan restaurants.
+Conducted interviews with participants outside local vegan restaurants.

 The Newbie Foodie

 Needs guidance on how to make meals vegan-friendly

 Wants to find more vegan restaurants to try in the neighborhood

 Cares about staying connected to the vegan community

 Needs to stay updated on new restaurants, products, and events

 Wants to offer knowledge and build awareness around veganism

 Cares about influencing and making an impact on the vegan community